 - have ever had a mental health problem.

-are pregnant or plan to become pregnant.
-It is not known if JULUCA will harm your unborn baby.
+- are pregnant or plan to become pregnant.
+One of the medicines in JULUCA called dolutegravir may harm your unborn baby.

 - Pregnancy Registry.
-There is a pregnancy registry for women who take antiretroviral medications, including JULUCA, during pregnancy.
+There is a pregnancy registry for individuals who take antiretroviral medicines, including JULUCA, during pregnancy.
 The purpose of this registry is to collect information about the health of you and your baby.
-Talk to your healthcare provider about how you can take part in this registry.
+Talk with your healthcare provider about how you can take part in this registry.

 - You should not breastfeed if you have HIV-1 because of the risk of passing HIV-1 to your baby.

-- It is not known if JULUCA can pass to your baby in your breast milk.
+- One of the medicines in JULUCA passes to your baby in your breast milk.

 How should I take JULUCA?